How To Hide Your Browsing History and Protect Your Privacy

 Can my ISP share my data?

-If your ISP is complying with legal requirements, such as an enforcement agency requesting information, then yes, they may share your data.
+If your internet service provider (ISP) is complying with legal requirements, such as an enforcement agency requesting information, then yes, they may share your data.
 It’s recommended to review your ISP’s privacy policy for accurate insights.

 +